Your Guide to DC Intestate Succession

 What Is Intestate Succession?

 If a person dies intestate, they die without making a valid will.
-Intestate succession is the process by which the assets left behind are shared among heirs of the deceased according to state law.
+Intestate succession is the process by which the estate assets left behind are shared among heirs of the deceased according to state law.

 Intestate succession laws exist in every state in the United States of America and the District of Columbia.
-These laws ensure that the property is shared peacefully and fairly between those who have the right to inherit.
+These laws ensure that the property is shared peacefully and fairly between those with the right to inherit.
 The law also decides who has this right based on their relationship with the deceased.